hotwax/oms-documentation/user-manuals/facilities/manage-existing-facilities.md

 # Manage Existing Facilities

-After the creation of facilities, retailers need to utilise the `Facilities` App to manage facility information.
-This includes tasks such as renaming facilities or managing external mappings in case of any updations.
+After the creation of facilities, retailers need to utilise the `Facilities` app to manage facility information.
+This includes tasks such as renaming facilities, updating address, modifying fullfillment settings, or adding and managing external mappings.

 ### Search Facilities